Soartex/soartex.github.io/_posts/2015-01-02-contributing-to-the-modded-repos.md

 {:#overview .page-header}
 # Overview
 In this article our aim is to submit textures to the modded repositories.
 To do this we must first use a client to create a local copy of the repository we are interested in submitting to.
-Once we have a local working copy we can add, remove, and fix textures in it on our computer.
-From there the goal is to get the textures re-uploaded so others can comment and add them to the modded downloads.
+Once we have a local working copy we can add, remove, and fix textures in it from our computer.
+From there the goal is to get the textures re-uploaded so others can comment and hopefully add them to the modded downloads.

-To do this a understanding of the GitHub system is a must.
+To do this an understanding of the GitHub system is a must.
 We have [modded](https://github.com/Soartex-Modded) repositories that are hosted on github.com.
 This platform allows us to easily manage large amounts of contributions and multiple people working on the same thing.
 Each repository is dedicated to a single Minecraft version.
 Inside each repository is a huge list of folders.
 Each mod is separated into its own folder for the sake of organization.
 This simple step allows for our modded patcher system, and custom packs to be made.
 This also creates an organization scheme to the repository.
 These repositories are the center of the system.

 </section>
 <section markdown="1" class="bs-docs-section">

 {:#client-setup .page-header}
 # Client Setup
 In order to contribute to the modded repositories a GitHub account is needed.
 It is free, and can be created by visiting [this](https://github.com/join) link.
-Once a GitHub account is created we can move on to setting up out client.
-The client is what will act as an interface from your local computer to the files stored on the GitHub servers.
+Once a GitHub account is created we can move on to setting up our client.
+The client is what will act as an interface from our local computer to the files stored on the GitHub servers.

 {:#git-downloads}
 ### Download Links